 Networking is the most powerful and positive method of enhancing your career.
 Learn the myths and realities of how to develop and apply this essential skill.

-Come for a discussion on office etiquette and professionalism, including professional correspondence, appropriate attire, and interpersonal communication.
+Come for a discussion on office etiquette professional, including professional correspondence, appropriate attire, and interpersonal communication.

 For more information about these events, email email@example.com.